 4.1.1 Nature of the Problem

 This sub-team’s task was to review the specific problems that would be addressed if any protections were to be implemented.
 Sub-topics reviewed included costs of combating infringement and abuse, infringement on public good, discussion of existing Rights Protection Mechanisms (RPMs) and/or due process in applicable law.
 In principle it is understood by all stakeholders that use of domain names with malicious intent is a recognized problem within the DNS.
-However, degrees of harm suffered by organizations varied in the WG’s deliberations.
+However, views on the degrees of harm suffered by organizations varied in the WG’s deliberations.
 Essentially two views emerged in the analysis of this issue:

-View 1: Require organizations seeking protections to provide evidence of harm against it
+View 1: Require each organization seeking protections to provide evidence of harm against it

 View 2: Harm does exist and resources consumed to mitigate the harm divert funds away from serving the global public interest